As businesses continue to narrow their operations down to just the core processes through outsourcing, supply chains across the world keep growing.

 This brings with it the need to keep track of and control a multitude of assets and processes separated by large distances.
 To keep up with this trend, businesses are adopting IoT-powered supply chain management.

 Nearly every business, regardless of the industry, sector, or economy, operates as a part of a larger network of businesses that works collectively to manufacture products or deliver services to customers.
 Even service sector businesses, such as healthcare and educational institutions, form parts of supply chains.
-These supply chains may involve multiple people, facilities, assets, and businesses that need to coordinate and conduct the flow of goods and services from the primary point of production to the final point of sale and consumption.
+These supply chains may involve multiple people, facilities, assets, and businesses that need to coordinate and conduct the flow of goods and services from the primary point of production scheduling for factory resourcing to the final point of sale and consumption.
 The larger these supply chain networks get, the harder it becomes for owners to monitor and manage these processes.
 This difficulty mainly arises due to the growing complexity brought about by an increasing number of variables that need to be monitored and controlled when more people, processes, and businesses join the chain.
 The introduction of the Internet of Things (IoT) can potentially help businesses overcome these challenges.

 IoT-powered supply chain management is emerging as a feasible solution to the control and visibility problem of supply chain management while adding more value and solving more problems.
 To know how IoT-powered supply chains are different from existing networks, read on.